 In a blender jar, combine all-purpose flour, milk, eggs, vanilla extract, sugar, and melted butter:

 Blend everything together for about 15 seconds, until no flour pockets remain and the batter looks homogenous.

 There should be quite a few bubbles on top:

-Tap the blender container against the counter several times to make the bubbles rise to the surface and break, then refrigerate for at least 30 minutes.
+Tap the blender container against the counter several times to make the bubbles rise to the surface and break, then refrigerate for at least 30 minutes, covered with an airtight lid or plastic wrap.
+This will reduce the chance for tearing later on.

 The refrigeration time gives the batter a chance to become more cohesive as the flour absorbs the liquid, and also gives the bubbles time to rise out of the batter.

-If you’re truly in a hurry, you can skip that step, but the batter is a little less easy to work with.
-That’s often why I like making the batter the night before, so I don’t even have to wait in the morning!
+If you’re truly in a hurry, you can skip the refrigeration step, but the crepe batter is a little less easy to work with freshly made at room temperature.
+That’s often why I like making the batter the night before, so I don’t even have to wait in the morning.